jedi4ever/vagrant-guard-demo/README.markdown

     end

 ### Guard setup
-To make Guard work with a setup like previously described we needed to change some things.
+To make Guard work with a setup like our `puppet-repo` directory we need to change some things.
 This has mostly todo with conventions used in development projects where Guard is normally used.

 #### Fixing Guard-Cucumber to read from puppetrepo/features